Trinamool MLA Shilbhadra Dutta quits, third exit in 2 days

 "I think that I am unfit in the party in the present scenario.
 But, I will not resign as an MLA," he told reporters.

 "Why should I resign as an MLA?
-I have won by people''s votes.
+I have won by people's votes.
 If I go (resign) away, where will they go?" he added.

 Over the last few months, Dutta has been vocal about his opposition to election strategist Prashant Kishor and the way he was handling party affairs.